 So, when opting for a wine to serve with our soup, we should consider the consistency and main flavours we are putting before our mouth cavity.
-The density of the soup, is often more important than the type of protein in it when picking the right wine.
+The density of the soup is often more important than the type of protein in it when picking the right wine.

 The main ingredient of meat soup is usually beef.
 In this case, the greasy texture of the meat dominates the aromas of fresh tomatoes and the rest of the included vegetables.
 Here a red wine with soft tannins should qualify as a choice.
 A fresh Agiorgitiko or a Merlot would ideally accompany our soup.
 Personally, I would go for a blend of 60% Agiorgitiko and 40% Cabernet Sauvignon from the “Barafakas” Estate in Nemea.
 The name of the label is “Xilia Xronia” which means “A Thousand Years.”
 It is a wine with an emphasis on red fresh fruits and sweet spices such as cinnamon.
 A really tasty wine.
 It will match wonderfully with a meat soup.

-Fish soups, where seafood aromas emerge above those of vegetables, need medium-bodied, crisp white wines with good acidity, such as Assyrtiko, Sauvignon Blanc, or Moschofilero, to match the flavours of the soup.
+Fish soups, where seafood aromas emerge above those of vegetables, need medium-bodied, crisp white wines with good acidities, such as Assyrtiko, Sauvignon Blanc, or Moschofilero, to match the flavours of the soup.
 My recommendation, in this case, would be “Techni Alipias” from “Wine Art” Estate in Drama.
 A blend of Sauvignon Blanc and Assyrtiko.
-Sauvignon Blanc adds fruity aromas and acidity while the less aromatic Assyrtiko adds body, structure, complexity and ageing potential in the blend.
+Sauvignon Blanc adds fruity aromas and acidity while the less aromatic Assyrtiko adds body, structure, complexity and ageing potential to the blend.
 In terms of taste (and sales) this is the most successful blend of white varieties in Greece.
 Excellent wine for this kind of soup.

 The soup to fix all winter ailments, while delicious and comforting to the stomach at the same time, chicken soup or chicken noodle soup, calls for aromatic, textured whites with delicious natural acidity like Grüner Veltliner or Verdelho.
 From the domestic varieties, we would choose a Moschofilero.
 One of the top and most timeless expressions of the variety is the “Mantineia” of Tselepos Estate.
 A Moschofilero of high aromatic intensity where aromas of citrus fruits, as well as flowers, predominate.
 Its intense acidity “fuels” it with freshness and “nerve”.
-Ideal choice to accompany chicken soups.
+An ideal choice to accompany chicken soup.

 As hearty fall and winter vegetables come into season, this is a classic winter soup, and my go-to pairing here is rosé wines.
 I love the “Lexis Gris Sur Lie Rose” from Zacharias Winery for its tart fruit, earthy tones and bright acidity.
 It’s refreshing and plays off the earthy tones in the soup.